 Ms. Ludwig is a graduate of the prestigious Academy of Vocal Arts, at which she sang a host of roles that include Isabella in L’italiana in Algeri, Charlotte in Werther, Maddalena in Rigoletto, Fricka in Das Rheingold, Azucena in Il trovatore, Komponist in Ariadne auf Naxos, Dritte Dame in Die Zauberflöte, and the Nurse in The Demon.
 With the Aspen Music Festival, she performed Ursule in Béatrice et Bénédict conducted by Johannes Debus and Sesto in La clemenza di Tito led by Maestro Jane Glover.
 In her home state of California, she has sung Ruggiero in Alcina at the Napa Music Festival.

-Ms. Ludwig has achieved numerous awards through several competitions.
-She recently was awarded 2nd Place in the 2018 Loren L Zachary Society for the Performing Arts Vocal Competition in Beverly Hills, CA. She has received encouragement awards from the James Toland Vocal Arts Competition, The Jensen Foundation Vocal Competition, the Gulf Coast Regional of the Metropolitan Opera National Council Auditions, and the Licia Albanese-Puccini International Vocal Competition.
-She is also a Grant winner of the Giulio Gari Vocal competition.
+She won second place in the 2018 Loren L Zachary Society for the Performing Arts Vocal Competition.
+She has received encouragement awards from the James Toland Vocal Arts Competition, Jensen Foundation Vocal Competition, Metropolitan Opera National Council Auditions Gulf Coast Region, and the Licia Albanese-Puccini International Vocal Competition.
+She is also a grant winner of the Giulio Gari Vocal competition.